cucumber-sp/TweaksManager/README.md

 ## How to install TweaksManager 🚀

 Go to [releases](https://github.com/cucumber-sp/TweaksManager/releases) and download `TweaksManager.dll`.
 Once download, put `TweaksManager.dll` into `Spaceflight Simulator_Data/MODS` folder.
 You can found `Spaceflight Simulator_Data` in folder where you install steam in the next path: `Steam\steamapps\common\Spaceflight Simulator\Spaceflight Simulator Game\Spaceflight Simulator_Data`.
+Download `Dependencies.zip`, unpack it and move dlls to `Managed` folder.
 You can put tweaks files to `MODS/TweaksManager/Tweaks` folder.

 ### List of available tweaks